mattykuch/house-building/README.md

-# bounce-back
+# house-building
- Lessons in decision-making, teamwork, and resilience from the NBA’s greatest players
+ Practical lessons on building a modern family house in Africa